 Italy is a country bursting with culture.
 Whether you are exploring its rich culinary landscape or attending a typical Italian festival, there are plenty of things to do.

-Where Italy really shines, though, is in its museums.
-Each one is a tribute to the country’s greatest creative talents and their impact on the world’s art scene.
+Where the country really shines, though, is in its museums.
+Each one is a tribute to Italy’s greatest creative talents and their impact on the world’s art scene.
 Of course, many museums focus on other interests, too, so there is something for everyone to enjoy.

-Read on to decide which museum in Italy you would like to visit next:
+Read on to see which museum you should visit next:

 Airbnb